outpaddling/LPJS/README.md

 as reliability and performance, not on what platforms will run the software you need.

+With LPJS, you are even free to use multiple operating systems in the same cluster or grid.
+E.g., use RHEL to run commercial software, Debian or FreeBSD for easy installation from huge collections of open source packages, DragonFly for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems.
+Use NetBSD's highly portable pkgsrc package manager to install common software on all of them.

 ## Status

 LPJS is undergoing intensive development of basic functions, such